gnachman/iterm2-website/source/_includes/3.5/documentation-scripting.md

     tell application "iTerm2"
       create window with default profile
     end tell

-#### Bridges to Python API

-<p class="script-entry">invoke API expression "<i>expression</i>"<br/>
-Invokes a Python API expression.
-This creates a bridge from Applescript to the <a href="/python-api">Python API</a>.
-You can use it to call a <a href="https://iterm2.com/python-api/tutorial/rpcs.html">registered RPC</a>, or to evaluate other kinds of expressions used in the Python API, such as <a href="documentation-variables.html">variables</a> in the global scope.

-Example:

-    invoke API expression "myRegisteredFunction()"

-<p class="script-entry">launch API script named "<i>name</i>"<br/>
-Runs a script.
-The *name* can specify any script in the **Scripts** menu.
-First, it searches for a script with that exact path relative to `~/Library/Application Support/iTerm2/Scripts`.
-Then it tries again, but ignores the path extension (like `.py`).
-Then it tries again, but only searches the file's base name (like `helloworld.py`).
-Finally, it tries again searching only the base name without path extension (like `helloworld`).

-Example:

-    launch API script named "helloworld"

-#### Other Application-Level Actions

 <p class="script-entry">create hotkey window with profile "<i>name</i>"<br/>
 Creates a hotkey window with the specified profile.
 The profile must be configured to have a hotkey.